taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"Oh no!
 I'm so sorry!"**

 Asoka rushes to pick up the scattered raspberries.
-Eireena holds up a hand to stop Asoka and smiles as Serena calmly gathers the rest of the raspberries, which mostly scattered in her direction anyway.
+Eireena holds up a hand to stop Asoka and smiles wryly as Serena calmly gathers the rest of the raspberries, which mostly scattered in her direction anyway.

 Eireena: **"Please, eat those, and sit."**